Did you know all roofs will eventually need to be replaced?

-We’re going to be breaking down some of the signs you can look for to determine whether or not your roof needs to be replaced along with how long you can expect a roof to last.
+We’re going to break down “how long does a roof last” plus some of the signs you can look for to determine whether or not your roof needs to be replaced.

 How Long Does a Roof Last?